jackyzha0/jackyzha0.github.io/content/thoughts/books/grasshopper.md

 ## A post-work society
 Let us imagine that all of the instrumental activities of human beings have been eliminated.
 All of the things ordinarily called work are now done by wholly automated machines which are activated solely by mental telepathy, so that not even a minimum staff is necessary for the housekeeping chores of society.

+"You talk as though there were but two possible alternatives: either a life devoted exclusively to play or a life devoted exclusively to work.
+But most of us realize that our labour is valuable because it permits us to play, and we are presumably seeking to achieve some kind of balance between work input and play output.
+People are not, and do not want to be, wholly grasshoppers or wholly ants, but a combination of the two; people are and want to be (if you will forgive a regrettably vulgar but spooneristically inevitable construction) asshoppers or grants.
+We can, of course, all cease to work, but if we do then we cannot play for long either, for we will shortly die."

 ### Art and Pursuit of Knowledge
 Art has a subject matter which consists in the actions and passions of humanity: with human aspirations and frustrations, hopes and fears, triumphs and tragedies, with flaws of character, moral dilemmas, joy and sorrow.
 But it would seem that none of these necessary ingredients of art could exist in Utopia, thus there are no artists of any sort in Utopia.